 So what to do if you’re just a simple plain “hardcore” Thai Masseur?
 Well, not much other choice than to start on your own I suppose.
 To start building your own practice.
 But where to start?
 How to start?
 I think you have two options: either you open your own Thai Massage shop, salon, institute or you start as an independent freelance practitioner.

 When you open a shop, consider offering all kind of other services also, which will depend on the competences, studies, experience you have acquired in the years before.
 You are basically a little Western style Spa and with Thai Massage only, well, as mentioned before, it will be hard to make a sustainable living.
 So be creative.
 Reach.
 And network.
 Furthermore, of course all usual legal business and administrative rules (depending on the country you practice in) will apply to your shop i.e. your enterprise.

 To start working as an independent practitioner you will perhaps need to work even harder on building a personal network.
 Basically you will give sessions at the clients’ home, at your home, or at places that offer space rental and maybe other practical facilities.

 But how to build?
 That’s up to you.
 Make flyers, launch a website, use social media, advertise at Yoga schools, fitness schools, sport clubs, lobby via friends, via family, via your previous colleagues or previous professional network.
 It needs time.
 And you need to bring something special.
 Something unique compared to Thai Massage offered in regular Thai Massage salons.
 You need to be good.
 And competitive in price.

 And there are other aspects also.
 Every country has its own laws and regulations when it comes to legally practicing your profession.
-Many European countries won’t allow you to call your self a “Masseur” as this is a state-protected title which comes with a state-recognized-official-study like for instance an official Physiotherapy educational program.
+Many European countries won’t allow you to call your self a “Masseur” or “Therapist” as these are state protected titles which come with a state-recognized-official-study like for instance an official Physiotherapy educational program.